andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 Parsing Markdown is not straightforward.
 Even the pros of the industry sometimes struggle with it.
 It's quite a rabbit hole.

-## Parsing Frontmatter
+## How to parse frontmatter

-Let's first discuss how we parse the frontmatter off the markdown file.
+Let's first discuss how we parse the frontmatter off the Markdown file.
 Frontmatter is a way to store metadata in a Markdown file.

 ```markdown
 ---